Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Utah State Stats and Trends

-- In Utah State's 13 games this year, it has nine wins against the spread.

-- This season, the Aggies have two ATS wins in four games as an underdog of 7 points or more.
+- This year, the Aggies have two against the spread wins in four games as an underdog of 7 points or more.

-- Utah State's games this season have gone over the total in six out of 13 opportunities (46.2%).
+- Utah State's games this year have hit the over on six of 13 set point totals (46.2%).

-- Utah State is 9-1 against the spread and 10-0 overall when the team puts up more than 25.9 points.
+- When Utah State scores more than 25.9 points, it is 9-1 against the spread and 10-0 overall.

-- When Utah State picks up over 387.8 yards, the team is 7-2 against the spread and 8-1 overall.
+- In games that Utah State amasses more than 387.8 yards, the team is 7-2 against the spread and 8-1 overall.

-- The Aggies have turned the ball over three more times (19 total) than the Beavers have forced a turnover (16) this season.
+- The Aggies have turned the ball over 19 times this season, three more turnovers than the Beavers have forced (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.